 12. Deal with any residual pet stains and odors around the home.

-Some products just treat odors rather than stains, such as our go-to choice by Zero Odor here, which are more suited for those “will someone please give the dog a bath” moments and general odors on soft surfaces.
+Some products may only treat odors rather than stains, such as our go-to choice by Zero Odor, which are more suited for general odors on soft surfaces.

 13. Consider carpet and upholstery cleaning.

-Regardless if you prefer to spot clean, DIY it, or hire a professional, it’s a good idea to make sure you treat your carpet, rugs, and furniture to a good deep cleaning ever so often, if not twice a year or every quarter—especially if you have pets.
+Regardless if you prefer to spot clean your carpets and rugs, DIY it, or hire a professional, it’s a good idea to make sure to treat your carpet, rugs, and furniture to a good deep cleaning ever so often, if not twice a year or every quarter.
+Especially if you have pets.

-Like our clothes, household soft surfaces and fabrics can hold a lot of dirt, bacteria, debris, fur, dead skin cells, body fluids, food, and odors. #IWasHungryButNowImNot.
+Household soft surfaces and fabrics can hold a lot of dirt, bacteria, debris, fur, dead skin cells, body fluids, food, and odors.
 These items can also be a safe space and vacation hot spot for things such as fleas, ticks, and even dust mites.

 Animals have social requirements just like humans do.
 And because we humans often get distracted, busy, or have a tendency to forget things, it’s good to set time aside to make sure that your pet is getting the social interaction and exercise that it needs.